gc-js/CreoPep/README.md

 - `--epochs`: Number of epochs for training.
 - `--batch_size`: Batch size for training.
 - `--test_size`: Proportion of test sets.
-- `--Ir`: Learning rate for training.
+- `--lr`: Learning rate for training.
 - `--device`: Device to use for training.
 - `--seed`: Random seed.